yoctoproject/poky/documentation/ref-manual/classes.rst

 ===========================

-The :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class provides support to pack a kernel image, device trees, a U-boot script, a Initramfs bundle and a RAM disk into a single FIT image.
-In theory, a FIT image can support any number of kernels, U-boot scripts, Initramfs bundles, RAM disks and device-trees.
+The :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class provides support to pack a kernel image, device trees, a U-boot script, a :term:`Initramfs` bundle and a RAM disk into a single FIT image.
+In theory, a FIT image can support any number of kernels, U-boot scripts, :term:`Initramfs` bundles, RAM disks and device-trees.
-However, :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` currently only supports limited usecases: just one kernel image, an optional U-boot script, an optional Initramfs bundle, an optional RAM disk, and any number of device tree.
+However, :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` currently only supports limited usecases: just one kernel image, an optional U-boot script, an optional :term:`Initramfs` bundle, an optional RAM disk, and any number of device tree.

 To create a FIT image, it is required that :term:`KERNEL_CLASSES`